There are over 40 museums in Munich.

 Bavaria Film Studios (Bavaria Filmstadt) in Munich

 While not technically a museum, Bavaria Film Studios does provide insights into German movie culture.
-Its to Germans what Universal Studios is to Americans.
-I haven’t been yet but when I do go will definitely go on the tour to get the insights.
+It’s to Germans what Universal Studios is to Americans.
 The English language tour, complete with a 4D motion simulator cinema is at 1:00 pm.
 Many of the movies might not be familiar to English speakers with the exception of the NeverEnding Story, for which there’s even a ride.
 That for me is reason enough to go!
+I enjoyed my visit but not as much as the German friend who I went with did since they were more familar with the movies and TV shows than I was.
 See Bavaria Film Studios‘ website for further info.

 Alpine Museum (Alpines Museum) in Munich